 honouring international students demonstrating exceptional social and intercultural commitment as well as exceptional academic prowess, has been around at TUHH for more than ten years!

-We are now receiving nominations for the 2022 edition.
 More information on nomination criteria here

 2011- Aisharya Brahma 2012 - Alain Roland Tazo